sidhant007/CS2040C/lab02/README.md

   NA
 </details>

-Q) Sort a collection of names (represented as strings using only 'a' - 'z' without any spaces) first based on ascending length of the names, incase of ties, break the ties by descending order of the names themselves (Ex. "xyz" vs "abc", here xyz will come before because since the lengths are equal we do in descending order)
+Q) Sort a collection of names (represented as strings using only 'a' - 'z' without any spaces) first based on ascending length of the names, incase of ties, break the ties by descending order of the names themselves (Ex. {"abc", "ab", "xyz"} in sorted order will be {"ab", "xyz", "abc"})

 <details>
   <summary>Solution</summary>